ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/ci.rst

-The bare metal testing target allows us to execute the test suite on Linux (running on the hardware needed by the real target), side-stepping the requiremento to have an operative system.
+The bare metal testing target allows us to execute the test suite on Linux (running on the hardware needed by the real target), side-stepping the requirement to have an operating system.

-Since the only difference between the two targets is the implementation of the APIs in the ``std`` crate.
-Since the ``std`` crate is not shipped to customers for bare metal targets, we can conclude that the test results of the two targets are equivalent.
+Since the only difference between the two targets is the implementation of the APIs in the ``std`` crate. and that crate is not shipped to customers for bare metal targets, we can conclude that the test results of the two targets are equivalent.